vooolll/MongooseIM/doc/developers-guide/OpenSSL-and-FIPS.md

 ### Building MongooseIM with a custom OpenSSL

-If you want to use a different OpenSSL than the default one, before running `./rebar3 compile` or `make rel` please export the CFLAGS and LDFLAGS env vars pointing to a FIPS compliant OpenSSL, f.e.
+If you want to use a custom OpenSSL, please export the CFLAGS and LDFLAGS env vars pointing to a FIPS compliant OpenSSL before running `./rebar3 compile` or `make rel`.

 ```
 OPENSSL_LIB=~/openssl/lib #put your path here